ThomasForselius/bokning_react/README.md

 ![Sign in](src/assets/readme_img/signin.png)

 ## Book
-This is where you book a specific date
+This is where you book a specific date.
+Note* When no date / booked date is chosen in the date picker, the comment and book button are disabled.
+When a non booked date is picked, the comment and book button is enabled.
 ![Book](src/assets/readme_img/book.png)

 ## Calendar